lorselq/enochian_language_modeling/README.md

      analytics notes block to existing definitions so future sessions inherit the latest priors.【F:src/enochian_lm/root_extraction/utils/analytics_bridge.py†L218-L320】【F:src/enochian_lm/analysis/README.md†L63-L87】

-8. **Rerun `poetry run enochian-analysis`.** The crew reads the refreshed tables on startup and surfaces “Analytics priors” inside each prompt, letting the agents leverage attribution deltas, strong collocations, and residual hot spots during the next debate/solo cycle.【F:src/enochian_lm/root_extraction/pipeline/run_root_extraction.py†L600-L676】【F:src/enochian_lm/root_extraction/utils/analytics_bridge.py†L218-L320】
+9. **Rerun `poetry run enochian-analysis`.** The crew reads the refreshed tables on startup and surfaces “Analytics priors” inside each prompt, letting the agents leverage attribution deltas, strong collocations, and residual hot spots during the next debate/solo cycle.

 You can replace steps 6–7 with a single `poetry run enlm analyze all ...` pass if you maintain JSONL exports of composite reconstructions and morph vectors; the